ycpcs/cs335-spring2023/assignments/cybercrime.md

 ### Your Task

 The intent is to provide an opportunity for the student to investigate today’s advanced cyber threats.
-The project will consist of a short written report and an oral presentation.
+The project will consist of a short-written report and an oral presentation.

 The topic will be accompanied by a student led class discussion about the various aspects of the issue.
 If you are presenting a recent attack, make sure you are discussing prevention techniques.